Postindustrial Media focuses on communities in transition, regions we call “Postindustrial America.”

 Where do you get your stories?

 From emerging and aspiring journalists, you may find stories from iGeneration Youth, a by-youth, for-youth media outlet that highlights contributions by students from all over the world.
+We also support student work through publication of stories and photographs by college students, such as those at West Virginia University.

 We also are proud partners of the Pittsburgh Media Partnership, led by Point Park University’s Center for Media Innovation and made possible with support from Pittsburgh’s foundation community.
 This collaboration brings together media outlets in Western Pennsylvania to pool resources for the good of all.